 the following guidelines will help you prepare for your role:

-The purpose of this role is to make the speakers conscious of the language they use and to practise leadership skills and constructive evaluation.
+The purpose of this role is to lead the whole meeting and thus practise leadership, organizational and team management skills.

 PRIOR TO THE MEETING